 - Prospective presenters are requested to register on the Land Use and Transportation Committee Presentation Registration Form as a condition of their presentation.

-- Proponent: Andrew A. Painter, Walsh, Colucci, Lubeley & Walsh, P.C.
+- Proponent: Elizabeth D. Baker, Walsh, Colucci, Lubeley & Walsh, P.C.

 - Exempt: Is